← Back to Notes

 OpenClaw is an open-source framework for building AI agents — not chatbots, but agents that work in the background, check on things, and reach out to you when something matters.
 The difference is important: a chatbot waits for you to talk to it.
 An agent taps you on the shoulder and says "hey, you have a meeting in 20 minutes and here's what you need to know."

-This guide walks you through the entire process — from creating an account to talking to your own AI on your phone.
+This guide walks you through the entire setup — from creating a server to chatting with your own AI on Telegram.
+By the end, you'll have a working agent that responds in your messages, runs 24/7, and is locked to only you.
 No prior experience required.

 What is OpenClaw (and why should you care)?